zextras/carbonio-shell-ui/api-extractor/carbonio-shell-ui.api.md

 // Warning: (ae-forgotten-export) The symbol "LinkFolderFields" needs to be exported by the entry point lib.d.ts
 //
 // @public (undocumented)
-export type LinkFolder = BaseFolder & FolderFields & LinkFolderFields & {
+type LinkFolder = BaseFolder & FolderFields & LinkFolderFields & {
     isLink: true;
 };